 Day Four – Noosa Heads to Byron Bay

 The next day we enjoyed a short four hour drive, arriving in Byron Bay in the early afternoon.
 Byron Bay was the one place we really wanted to spend some time, so it was great that we got to enjoy the afternoon and evening there.
 Mooching around the shops and lazing on the beach, we fell in love with Byron’s hippie vibe immediately.
-I ate some of the best pulled pork tacos of my life at cool Mexican cantina, Miss Margarita and the Strawberry Shake Collada was also to die for!
+We ate at a great little Mexican restaurant called Miss Margarita close to the beach and had delicious pulled pork tacos and the Strawberry Shake Collada.

-We ate dinner later on at Orgasmic Food, a Middle Eastern vegan/vegetarian restaurant with a distinct street food vibe.
-We shared a couple of falafel and hummus platters – absolutely delicious!
-We spent the rest of the evening drinking and playing cards in a bar on the beach front – a chilled out night to remember.
+We ate dinner later at Orgasmic Food, a Middle Eastern vegan/vegetarian restaurant with a distinct street food vibe.
+We shared a couple of falafel and hummus platters – absolutely delicious – and spent the rest of the evening drinking and playing cards in a bar on the beach front – a chilled out night to remember.

 Day Five – Byron Bay to Cathie Creek